seamusabshere/upsert/README.md

 In general, run some upserts and make sure datetimes get persisted like you expect.

+### Doesn't work with transactional fixtures

+Per https://github.com/seamusabshere/upsert/issues/23 you might have issues if you try to use transactional fixtures and this library.

 ## Copyright

 Copyright 2013 Seamus Abshere